coshinen/blog/pages/quotes.md

 > * One often meets his destiny on the road he takes to avoid it.
 > * Nothing is impossible.

-> Negan, The Walking Dead:
+> Negan, The Walking Dead Season 9:
 > * It's just that no one ever thinks that they're the evil one.

+> Rick Grimes, The Walking Dead Season 8:
+> * My mercy prevails over my wrath.

 > Alan Turing, The imitation game:
 > * Sometimes it is the people no one imagines anything of who do the things that no one can imagine.